Home business ideas: 20+ businesses you can start from home in Australia

 Translation services

 Translation services let you help businesses communicate with international customers.
-If you're fluent in more than one language, this could be an easy business to start from home.
+If you're fluent in more than 1 language, this could be a straightforward business to start from home.
 Many businesses, even small ones, rely on international customers.
 Translators can offer a more nuanced, personalised service than a machine translator.

 Handmade products